The Most Common Types Of Crane Accidents

 • Amputations — In some cases, crane equipment may crush or trap body parts.
 Some injuries may require surgical amputation.

-If a crane accident causes a worker’s death, the family may have the right to file a wrongful death claim.
+If a crane accident causes a worker’s death, the family may be able to pursue a wrongful death claim.
 This can help cover funeral costs and other losses.
-Our personal injury attorneys can guide families through this difficult time and help them understand their legal options.
+Our attorneys for personal injury can review their specific situation and explain the legal options available to them during this difficult time.
 Fill out our contact form to learn more.

 Commonly Asked Questions About Crane Accidents